leaf-lab-utoronto/leaf-lab-utoronto.github.io/content/_index.md

           </div>
           <div class="col-12 col-lg-8">
             <div class="article-style responsive-top-padding">
               <div>Welcome to the <strong>Learning, Embodied Autonomy, and Forecasting (LEAF)</strong> lab, part of the <a href="https://robotics.utoronto.ca" target="_blank">Robotics Institute</a> and <a href="https://utias.utoronto.ca" target="_blank">Institute for Aerospace Studies</a> at the <a href="https://utoronto.ca" target="_blank">University of Toronto</a>.
+The LEAF lab is led by <a href="author/nicholas-rhinehart/">Prof. Nick Rhinehart</a>.
               <br><br>
-              We aim to develop broadly useful autonomous systems that safely operate in complex environments by advancing the algorithmic foundations of robot learning.
-Our research develops efficient principled algorithms with methods from model-based and model-free reinforcement learning, imitation learning, information theory, and deep learning.
-The LEAF lab is led by <a href="author/nicholas-rhinehart/">Prof. Nick Rhinehart</a>.
+              We aim to develop broadly useful autonomous systems that efficiently and safely operate in complex environments by advancing the algorithmic foundations of robot learning.
+By developing learning-based systems for forecasting and control, the LEAF lab equips autonomous systems with the ability to predict and respond to real-time changes in their environment.
+Our research develops principled algorithms by advancing and drawing upon methods from model-based and model-free reinforcement learning, imitation learning, information theory, and deep learning.
+              <br><br>
+              Several of the LEAF lab's current research thrusts are (i) developing transferable models by learning to forecast high-dimensional data, (ii) deep learning methods for jointly forecasting and planning motion in uncertain environments,  (iii) autonomous systems that learn from a variety of sources of human data -- demonstration data, preference feedback, and others -- in order to help them perform complex tasks safely and efficiently.
               </div>
             </div>
           </div>